sumancelestial/sumancelestial.github.io/README.md

 - Part of the development team on creating product called Atlas

-Used Technologies: ReactJs and JavaScript
+Used Technologies: React and JavaScript

 ### Breakfront Equilibrium